oyvindkinsey/avionmqtt/README.md

 ```

 # acknowledgements

-This project would not have been possible without the original work done in https://github.com/nkaminski/csrmesh and https://github.com/nayaverdier/halohome
+This project would not have been possible without the original work done in <https://github.com/nkaminski/csrmesh> and <https://github.com/nayaverdier/halohome>

+## License

+This project is licensed under the GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later).
+See the `LICENSE` file for the full license text and details.